 Today the members of the transplanted Australian Comanchero motorcycle gang still maintain a rivalry with the homegrown Bandidos motorcycle gang.
 The two biker gangs dispute territory as well as try to avenge the murders of the past.

-The third and wealthiest of the motorcycle gangs is The Outlaws, also known as The McCook Outlaws Motorcycle Club.
+The third and perhaps the wealthiest of the motorcycle gangs is The Outlaws, also known as The McCook Outlaws Motorcycle Club.
 The Outlaws were established in 1935 in Maida's Bar off old Route 66 just outside Chicago.
+They are one of the top 10 most criminal biker gangs.

 As the members of this outlaw biker gang grew, they decided to change their logo by replacing their winged motorcycle with the image of a skull.
 This design was embroidered on black shirts and hand painted on the back of leather jackets.
 They are now one of the oldest and largest Motorcycle Clubs in the world.

 The Pagans rank as one of the fiercest outlaw biker gangs in the United States.
 They boast about 900 members in 44 chapters strung down the coast between New York and Miami.
-They are one of the more criminal bike gangs and can be identified by the black number 13 emblazoned on the back of their leather jackets.
+They are also one of the top ten most criminal bike gangs and can be identified by the black number 13 emblazoned on the back of their leather jackets.

 Unlike most motrocycle gangs (and clubs), the Pagans do not have a geographically fixed home base such as the Hell's Angels in Oakland, the Outlaws of Detroit and the Bandidos in Corpus Christie.

-Apparently, if you should encounter a member of a biker gang in your area you are advised by federal law enforcement agencies to tip off the police immediately.
+If you should encounter a member of a biker gang in your area involved in criminal activity you are advised by federal law enforcement agencies to tip off the police immediately.
 I am not clear on what the exact law is regarding this area, but whatever you do, don't take the law into your own hands or incite a member of a biker gang by engaging in a violent act.
 Most are known for their love of extreme vengeance.

 Related Article: Lady Bikers.